 - (b) The size of the lots shall be shown on the subdivision plan and shall be subject to Planning Board approval.
-Lots may be required by the Planning Board to be larger than the minimums above to meet the stated objectives or satisfy other requirements of this section, particularly the dimensional and design standards of this section, to support the goals stated in the Master Plan, or to comply with other elements of Hopkinton's zoning ordinance to protect human health, welfare and public safety. - (c) Any building utilizing access from an existing Town road may be required to comply with some or all of the conventional dimensional requirements specified in Section IV, Table 4.3. - (d) Except in the VR-1 and R-1 districts, lots created may be required to maintain up to a 150 foot vegetated buffer between any new structure and an existing public road.
+The Planning Board may require lots to be larger than the minimums above to meet the stated objectives or to satisfy other requirements, particularly the dimensional and design standards of this section, the goals in the Master Plan, or to comply with other elements of Hopkinton's Zoning Ordinance which includes protecting the health, welfare and safety of the residents of the Town of Hopkinton. - (c) Any building utilizing access from an existing Town road may be required to comply with some or all of the conventional dimensional requirements specified in Section IV, Table 4.3. - (d) Except in the VR-1 and R-1 districts, lots created may be required to maintain up to a 100-foot vegetated buffer between any new structure and an existing public road.
 The buffer area shall remain free of buildings, parking, or other structures as well as lawns, leach fields, and detention basins and shall be maintained in mature, forested cover.
 If inadequate vegetation is present, the Planning Board may require additional plantings.
-This buffer shall be protected by deed restriction on the subject properties. - (e) Building envelopes, indicating the anticipated location of the well, septic tank and field, and any structures on the lot, shall be identified for each lot subject to the dimensional specifications provided herein.
-Future construction on the lot is encouraged, but not required, to be located within the identified building envelop for each lot; however, construction outside of the designated building envelop shall comply with the setback requirements for a conventional development as specified in Section IV, Dimensional and Density Requirements. - (f) Building envelopes for each new lot shall ensure an adequate separation between new primary structures and between new primary structures and existing structures on adjacent lots according to the scale below.
+This buffer shall be protected by deed restrictions. - (e) The Planning Board may require the designation of an undisturbed, naturally vegetated buffer strips of at least 25-feet in width around water resource features, (e.g., lakes, ponds, streams, wetlands) or other natural features that may be adversely affected by erosion or stormwater runoff.
+Such areas may be required to be revegetated if they were cleared prior to subdivision approval or cleared during construction. - (f) Building envelopes, indicating the anticipated location of the well, septic tank and field, and any structures on the lot, shall be identified for each lot subject to the dimensional specifications provided herein.
+Future construction on the lot is encouraged, but not required, to be located within the identified building envelop for each lot; however, construction outside of the designated building envelop shall comply with the setback requirements for a conventional development as specified in Section IV, Dimensional and Density Requirements.

+(g) Building envelopes for each new lot shall ensure an adequate separation between new primary structures.
 For building envelopes for new lots the standard is applied to the average distance between building envelopes on adjacent new lots (i.e., the actual distance of separation may vary and be less than the minimum specified for some lots, provided that, on average, the minimum distance of separation is achieved across all new lots created).
-Where there is more than one building containing one or more dwelling units on a common lot, the minimum distance between such structures shall be fifty (50) feet.
+Where there is more than one building containing one or more dwelling units on a common lot, the minimum distance between such structures shall be 50-feet.